 If soil temperature drops below 9 degrees, it can get too cold for regular grass seed to grow.
 The ideal soil temperature for grass seed germination is 9-12 degrees and just like any seed, grass seed needs the right conditions, with warmth and moisture the key to germination.

-The great thing is, some grass seeds can grow below this, our Premier Lawn Grass Seed for example contains exceptionally high-quality ryegrass cultivars that will establish well from early February onwards!
+However, the great thing is, some grass seeds can grow below this, and our specially formulated Winter Green Grass Seed contains high-quality tetraploid perennial ryegrass that can germinate in soil temperatures as low as just 5 degrees.
 Choosing a suitable grass seed that can withstand winter temperatures can be the difference between successful, healthy growth and a more lacklustre result.
+From the middle of February onwards, soil temperatures are generally warm enough to choose from our full range of lawn seed.

 Whilst you can sow grass seed after a period of heavy rain, too much moisture may also hamper growth.
 If your soil drains well, grass seed will have a better chance of germination.